throneteki/throneteki/docs/implementing-cards.md

 ### Lasting effects

 Unlike persistent effects, lasting effects are typically applied during an action, reaction or interrupt and expire after a specified period of time.
-The properties sent when applying these effects are identical to those of persistent effects, but additional methods are provided to apply them immediately with the correct duration.
+Because lasting effects can be applied almost anywhere, each method takes a factory function that provides the `ability` object and should return the effect properties.
+The properties returned when applying these effects are identical to those of persistent effects, but additional methods are provided to apply them immediately with the correct duration.

 **Important: These should not be used within setupCardAbilities, only within handler code for actions and triggered abilities.**